 The Management Committee

 The SoA is run by the Management Committee which consists of 12 elected professional writers (who serve for three years).
-The current Chair is William Horwood (pictured), and the SoA’s President is Philip Pullman.
+The current Chair is David Donachie (pictured), and the SoA’s President is Philip Pullman.

 While all major policy decisions are taken by the Management Committee, the administration of the SoA and the day-to-day running of the office lie with the Chief Executive, Nicola Solomon, and her staff.
 The staff have experience in all areas of the profession and strive to advise members individually on all aspects of the profession.
 The SoA also has access to solicitors, accountants and insurance consultants.